seanharrington256/boise_qiime_2022/qiime2_tutorial.md

   --output-path ref-taxonomy.qza
 ```

-PUT IN MORE DETAIL HERE ABOUT THE CLASSIFIER:

-Next up, we'll extract the reads from the reference sequences to match our data:
+Next up, we'll extract the reads from the reference sequences to match our data.
+Here we use the same primers that were used to generate the data and set some min & max length parameters to exclude amplicons that are too short or long.
+We won't truncate the reads to a specific length because we have paired end data, and the merged reads end up as variable lengths.

 ```